dippynark/kubecast/README.md

 # kubepf

-Have you ever wanted to monitor shell activity on your cluster?
-When running a Kubernetes cluster, we can use [advanced auditing](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/) to log when a user uses `kubectl exec` to interact with cluster workloads, but we cannot see the actual commands that were run during a session.
-This inability reduces our ability to audit services effectively.
+The Kubernetes apiserver supports [auditing](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/).
+Operators can use this feature to see whenever a client uses `kubectl exec` to gain access to a container.
+One issue with this is that operators cannot see what a client actually types during the session which reduces their ability to audit their effectively.

-kubepf is designed to fix this by logging container session activity and streaming the contents to a central database.
-The way kubepf works is by deploying a DaemonSet to install a set of eBPF programs and a collection Pod on each cluster node.
-These eBPF programs are inserted on particular instructions in the kernel and userspace and are triggered by certain events.
-These events allow us to collect interesting information such as function arguments.
-These arguments could include the text written to a tty or the name of an executed program.

-Furthermore, the information collected from these events can be grouped per session.
-By passing this information to the collection Pods and then forwarding the data to a single sink, cluster administrators can get a detailed view of what interactive actions are occuring in real time.
+kubepf fills in this missing information and allows operators to see exactly what was typed during any shell session. kubepf does this by injecting a small eBPF program on every node which is triggered whenever a TTY is written to.
+These writes are then submitted to userspace, grouped into sessions and streamed to a central server in the [asciicast](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md) format so that they can be played back in real time.

 ## Warning

-This project is strictly alpha. kubepf injects code that is run in kernel space.
+This project is strictly alpha and kubepf injects code that is run in kernel space.
 Although this code runs on an in-kernel VM and should be safe, there can be perfomance implications - use at your own risk!

 ## Quickstart

+- gcloud container clusters create test --image-type UBUNTU
+- /usr/src/linux-gcp-headers-4.13.0-1008 and /usr/src/linux-headers-4.13.0-1008-gcp

 ### Prerequisites